-law-exhaustion of administrative remedies | internal grievance process | administrative law | primary jurisdiction
+law-exhaustion of administrative remedies | internal grievance process | administrative law | primary

-doctrine | exclusive administrative agency jurisdiction | public employment disputes |
+exclusive administrative agency jurisdiction | public employment disputes |

 CASE LAW ON EXHAUSTION OF ADMINISTRATIVE REMEDIES

-Exhaustion of administrative remedies cannot be a prerequisite to filing suit when filing suit is itself a
+Exhaustion of administrative remedies cannot be a prerequisite to filing suit when filing suit is

-jurisdiction of this claim, the court of appeals’ opinion does not conflict with any of our own, so we
+have exclusive jurisdiction of this claim, the court of appeals’ opinion does not conflict with

-dismiss the petition for want of jurisdiction.
+any of our own, so we dismiss the petition for want of jurisdiction.

 In Re Liberty Mutual Fire Ins.
 Co., No. 08-0742 (Tex.
 Aug.
 28, 2009)(per curiam)

-(worker's comp, exhaustion of administrative remedies, preauthorization of medical treatment)
+worker's comp, exhaustion of administrative remedies, preauthorization of medical treatment)

 IN RE LIBERTY MUTUAL FIRE INSURANCE COMPANY; from Nueces County;